 Or combine both of these ideas, set up automatic withdrawals for all the bills that you can do this with, and then put their due dates in your calendar with reminder alerts so that you are never blindsided by your bills ever again.

 3. Pay down debt.
 This one is easier said than done sometimes because it means having to reorient parts of your financial life in order to achieve it.
-If you want to pay down outstanding debts and pay it down faster, you will have to create budgets, cut things out like those weekly fast-food dinners.
+If you want to pay down outstanding debts and pay it down faster, you will have to create budgets, cut out expensive items such new golf gear.

 4. Dispute Errors.
 Now that you have your credit report and you are learning to better handle your money and where it goes every month, dispute everything that appears to be a financial error.
 If you know that you already paid a certain credit bill, utility bill, whatever it is, you have them calling you to say that they never received your payment and will soon be forwarding it to a collections agency, dispute it.